Icinga/icinga2/doc/02-installation.md

 wget https://packages.icinga.com/subscription/amazon/ICINGA-release.repo -O /etc/yum.repos.d/ICINGA-release.repo
 ```

-The packages for Amazon Linux 2 depend on other packages which are distributed
+The packages for **Amazon Linux 2** depend on other packages which are distributed
 as part of the [EPEL repository](https://fedoraproject.org/wiki/EPEL).

 ```bash
 yum install epel-release
 ```

+The packages for newer versions of Amazon Linux don't require additional repositories.
 <!-- {% endif %} -->

 <!-- {% if windows %} -->